Top 6 Essential Oil For Ingrown Hair & DIY Recipes

 The discomfort caused by ingrown hair can be reduced by using cold presses.
 It can be alternated with hot presses as well if it is comfortable.
 These compresses take care of the inflammation by increasing blood flow.
 The cold compress also mitigates the pain due to ingrown hair.
 Cold and hot compresses can also be done with an essential oil.

 Take a bowl of cold water and add 5 drops of tea tree essential oil.
 Dip a cloth into the bowl and apply on the affected region.
-Choose an essential oil with anti-inflammatory and anti-septic properties as it effectively reduces redness and irritation, and removes debris accumulated under the skin.

 Preventing Ingrown Hair

 Preventing ingrown hair depends on the hair removal techniques.
 The first thing to remember is to never shave the skin when it is dry.
 Always moist the skin and apply a good skin friendly cream to soften the skin and hair.